How to Form a Arkansas LLC in 10 Steps

 1. Select Your Company Name.

 Choose a company name first.
 You need one that other businesses do not have the right to use.
-Our article Is My Business Name Available? can help you do your own name search, or we can run a name search for you at SunDoc.
+We can run a name search or reserve your LLC name for you at SunDoc.
 At the very least, make sure the state of Arkansas does not have the name you choose on file for another business or organization.

 2. Name an LLC Organizer.